melezhik/Tomty/README.md

     )
     =end tomty

-Macros could be any Perl6 code, returning `Hash`.
+Macros could be any Raku code, returning `Hash`.
 The example above set tag=`slow` for slow running tests, you can skip test execution by using `--skip` option:

     tomty --skip=slow

+See also `tags filtering`.

+## Tags filtering

+Tags filtering allows to run subsets of scenarios using tags as criteria.

+### Logical OR

+By default logical OR is implied when using comma:

+Examples:

+    tomty --skip=slow,windows # skip slow OR windows tests

+    tomty --only=frontend,bakend # only frontend OR backend test

+Use `+` to mimic logical AND:

+    tomty --only=database+mysql # execute only mysql database tests

+`--skip` and `--only` could be combined to get more sophisticated scenarios:

+    tomty --only=database+mysql,skip=window # execute only mysql database tests BUT not for windows OS system

 ## Profiles